testfairy/docs/docs/04_iOS_SDK/025_How_To_Upload_dSYM.md

 ##### Fatal: Can't find .dSYM folder!

-If while compiling you get the error `Fatal: Can't find .dSYM folder!`, it could be that your project is not configured to generate debug symbols.
+If while compiling you get the error `Fatal: Can't find .dSYM folder!`, your project is not configured to generate debug symbols.
 Please perform the following actions:

 1. Click on your project and select Build-Settings.